cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 We’ll go into detail on some of these permissions later in this post.

 A sample key policy that allows for a key administrator to Create Grants is as follows.
 Note with this policy, we’ve modified the default key policy from AWS so that it does not [enable IAM policies](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-default.html).
+If you plan on using this key policy, ensure that any other permissions necessary are either explicitly allowed on the key policy or are enabled in IAM similar to the `Allow access to key metadata to the account` statement.

 ```json
 {